Sorry, you need to enable JavaScript to visit this website.

 Development cooperation activities

-Since 2014, within the AMEUP functions the Eurodesk Croatia, serving as a free info service of the European Commission and providing youth and youth workers with information on European programmes and youth policies, with the purpose of promoting mobility for the sake of education and training.
-The Eurodesk Croatia is a part of the European network, comprised of the central Brussels office, national coordinators in 36 European countries and more than 1200 local and regional partners.
-Eurodesk operates as a structural support to the Erasmus+ programme in the youth field.
+Eurodesk Croatia, operating within the AMEUP, has been serving as a free information service of the European Commission since 2014.
+It offers information to youth and youth workers about European programmes and youth policies, aiming to promote mobility for educational and training purposes.
+Eurodesk Croatia is part of the European network, comprised of the central Brussels office, national coordinators in 36 European countries, and more than 1,200 local and regional partners.
+Eurodesk operates as structural support for the Erasmus+ programme in the youth field.

-The European Knowledge Centre for Youth Policy (EKCYP) is an on-line database intended to provide the youth sector with a single access point to reliable knowledge and information about young people's situation across Europe.
-EKCYP aims at enhancing knowledge transfers between the fields of research, policy and practice through the collection and dissemination of information about youth policy, research and practice in Europe and beyond.
-The data is collected by national correspondents for each country, and for Croatia that is The Institute for Social Research in Zagreb, Centre for Youth and Gender Studies.
+The European Knowledge Centre for Youth Policy (EKCYP) is an online database intended to provide the youth sector with a single access point for reliable knowledge and information about the situation of young people across Europe.
+The EKCYP aims to enhance knowledge transfer between the fields of research, policy, and practice by collecting and disseminating information about youth policy, research, and practice in Europe and beyond.